-While rare, a deficiency in vitamin K can lead to defective blood clotting, increased bleeding and osteoporosis.
+While rare, a deficiency in vitamin K can lead to defective blood clotting, increased bleeding and osteopenia.
 Symptoms include easy bruising, gastrointestinal bleeding, excessive menstrual bleeding and blood in the urine.
 Those most at risk for a vitamin K deficiency include people with chronic malnutrition, those with alcohol dependency, and anyone with health conditions that limit absorption of dietary vitamins.

 How much, and what kind, does an adult need?